Thursday, February 3, 2011

 If there was ever a footnote in music history that was as large as an elephant it would probably be Christopher Milk.
 A band that never really attained stardom, much less major attention, they were still deep in the pocket of the glam scene in Los Angeles in the early Seventies.

-Christopher Milk was largely the invention of John Mendelsohn, notorious critic for Rolling Stone Magazine, the Los Angeles Times, and Creem Magazine.
+Christopher Milk was largely the invention of John Mendelssohn, notorious critic for Rolling Stone Magazine, the Los Angeles Times, and Creem Magazine.
 He gained a good deal of his notoriety by panning bad hippie bands like Led Zeppelin at a time these bombastic, over-indulgent monsters were at the peak of their popularity.
-Regardless of whether these bands sold out arenas or not, Mendelsohn, representing L.A.’s largest newspaper, would tell us these bands were bunk.
+Regardless of whether these bands sold out arenas or not, Mendelssohn, representing L.A.’s largest newspaper, would tell us these bands were bunk.
 You could call it punk journalism before there was a name for it.
 It was debatable as to who garnered more hate mail, him or Lester Bangs.

-John Mendelsohn’s love of all things mod and freakbeat wasn’t a solitary passion.
+John Mendelssohn’s love of all things mod and freakbeat wasn’t a solitary passion.
 If anything, there was a quiet explosion of people and bands from the West Los Angeles area at the time who were rabid followers.
 In 1971-1972 there was the Mael Brothers, who formed Halfnelson, eventually Sparks, rock critic Harold Bronson, co-founder of Rhino Records located down the street from the UCLA campus and other mod misfits in addition to the Christopher Milk project.
-All these maniacs embraced bands like The Move, The Yardbirds, pre-“Tommy” era The Who, The Kinks, Bonzo Dog Band, Small Faces, Hollies, Procol Harum, pre-Ziggy David Bowie, solo Syd Barrett and a host of others.
-It was an exciting antidote to the Jethro Tull-Blood Sweat & Tears mind rot that was happening at the time.

-Mendelsohn often wrote in Phonograph Record Magazine about his band Christopher Milk, announcing a 7” EP release on United Artists Records, with a gatefold cover and lyric sheet, no less.
-It was available only through mail order.
-I think the whole thing cost $1.00, so I jumped at the opportunity to score this puppy.
 When I got the record I was pleasantly surprised.
 The songs were cool and the band played pretty well, especially on songs like “Basket Case”, “Just A Cop”, a sort of gay “X-Offender” (“…to you he’s just a cop but to me he’s Mister Right”), the sublime “Hey Heavyweight”, and one of my favorite titles ever, “There’s A Broken Heart For Every Rock & Roll Star On Laurel Canyon Boulevard”.

 A few months later I was watching my favorite teen beat cable access show (KDOC-TV Anaheim) and who should be lip-syncing to their new record but Christopher Milk!
 Surly Ralph Oswald the guitarist played piano and sang “There’s A Broken Heart” and John handled vocals on “Hey Heavyweight”.
 I was thrilled to see them on TV right after The Little Rascals (hosted by Stymie Beard!).

 John kept writing reviews and not much was heard from the band for awhile until the Fall of 1972, when a new album was released on Reprise Records titled “Some People Will Drink Anything”.
 The cover looked cheaper than the UA release and the songs were more eclectic, including a Bonzo Dog-influenced cover of “The Locomotion”, a Procol Harum sounding tune called “In Search of R. Crumb” among others.
-The album wasn’t really bad but it was so derivative it was almost a game of “Play The Influences”.
-It seemed kind of disappointing especially since bands like Halfnelson, Roxy Music and Lou Reed’s “Transformer” were all coming out at the same time.
-It sounded aimless pitted against everyone else.
-Too bad.

 The album, like the band, faded into the ozone.
 My next run-in with the band in some form was 4 years later when I bought a microphone advertised in The Recycler and the man selling it was C. Milk drummer G. Whiz.
 He was living in some communal hippie house right by The Hollywood Bowl.
 When I mentioned Christopher Milk he seemed polite but uncomfortable.
 The impresssion I got was that the band just sort of fizzled out.
 But John sure as hell didn't.

-A year later (1977) my friend Rich D'Andrea told me he was playing bass in a band called The Pits fronted by John Mendelsohn.
+A year later (1977) my friend Rich D'Andrea told me he was playing bass in a band called The Pits fronted by John Mendelssohn.
 I said, "WHAT????
 He's got a new band?
 When are you guys playing?"

-Well, they were doing a show at The Starwood and I got on the guest list and John was back to crooning great songs, no Christopher Milk stuff but new tunes like "Hollywood Can Be Cruel" and "You're The Pits".
 The Pits maintained a C. Milk-type mod sound but with an aggressive metallic approach, very much like another new band that had just played The Starwood, Cheap Trick.
 They even opened with the ultra-heavy "Hello Susie" by The Move.
 I thought The Pits were terrific.

 The Pits didn't really last long after a handful of shows - Rich left to play with Gary Valentine & The Know, etc. Wherever John may be I hope he knows that he produced some fun records and bands that may not have been genius but were at the very most solid entertainment.
 That counts for a lot in my book, and it would be great to see the complete Christopher Milk recordings re-released on CD sometime soon.

-6 comments:
+12 comments:

 I too jumped at the chance to order the UA C-Milk EP when I saw the offer in Phonograph Record.
 I still dig it out from time-to-time & it still holds up.